Hockey

 Bite history:: Approx 12/2026: Hockey bite the owner's daughter when they were attempting to put a leash on Hockey.
 Hockey head whipped, bared teeth.
 Hockey's teeth grazed their hand and this bite did break skin.
 The owner also states that Hockey frequently growls when his collar is grabbed.

-Summary:: Leash Walking Strength and pulling: Moderate Reactivity to humans: None Reactivity to dogs: Inconclusive Leash walking comments: Sociability Loose in room (15-20 seconds): Moderately social Call over: Approaches handler readily Sociability comments: Receptive to treats Soft handling: Fearful Exuberant handling: Fearful Comments: Leans into handler initially but becomes tense and head whips when the handler holds his collar Arousal Jog comments: Follows handler readily Knock Knock comments: Pulls hard towards the door after the handler leaves, approaches handler readily when they renter Toy Toy comments: Becomes tense and hovers over the toy
+Summary:: Leash Walking Strength and pulling: None Reactivity to humans: None Reactivity to dogs: None Leash walking comments: Social Sociability Loose in room (15-20 seconds): Highly social Call over: Approaches handler readily Sociability comments: Loose body Soft handling: Seeks contact Exuberant handling: Seeks contact Comments: Leans into handler with wagging tail Arousal Jog comments: Follows handler exuberantly Knock Knock comments: Approaches handler readily Toy Toy comments: Becomes tense, hovers, and growls loudly when the assess-a-hand approaches

-Summary:: 1/28/26- Hockey gate greets another dog with a neutral body with a high tail.
+Summary:: 5/5/26: Hockey greets another dog at the gate with a tense body, face and tail.
+Hockey is walked into the pen away from the other dog.
+He alternates from sniffing then looking over towards the other dog with a tense body.
+He is slowly walked over but begins to lip lick.
+Interaction is ended.
+PREVIOUS STAY: 1/28/26- Hockey gate greets another dog with a neutral body with a high tail.
 His hackles are slightly raised he disengages on his own and engages on his own.
 He continues to remain neutral and sniffs at the gate.

-Summary (6):: 2/26/26: It is noted on the whiteboard that during a street walk, Hockey didn't react to an off leash dog "advancing towards him".
+Summary (7):: ***Older Enrichment notes available upon request*** 2/26/26: It is noted on the whiteboard that during a street walk, Hockey didn't react to an off leash dog "advancing towards him".
 He backed away with the handler, as well as "played up/down on steps, and followed without looking (back)".
+2/25/26: It is reported on the behavior board that Hockey did not react to an off leash dog coming towards him, and followed the handler's lead attentively.
+02/24: Volunteer EN: Hockey is a great street walker, only pulling slightly on his leash but easily managed.
+He readily sits for treats and is incredibly sweet and affectionate.
+He loves the backyard.
 2/22/26: Hockey is loose and wiggly at the front of his kennel.
 He is easily leashed.
 He pulls moderately out of the building and on the street.
 He takes treats and allows petting.
 He pulls moderately back and enters his kennel willingly.
 2/21/26: It is reported on the behavior board that Hockey was soliciting pets from handler.
 Pre-clip sign removed due to less handling sensitivity.
 2/14/26: (Hockey presents the same behavior noted in the previous EN).
 Hockey is at the front of his kennel with a soft body, and wide eyes while repeatedly licking his lips.
 He is observed to have saliva on his mouth, as well as his neck and chest is wet from the saliva.
 The handler gives him a treat and leashes him, removing him out the room.
 On the street, Hockey walks ahead with mild leash tension.
 He stops to relieve himself a few times.
 Hockey also has no interest in passersby.
 He allows pets from the handler as he stands on his hind legs.
 While walking back to the shelter, Hockey increases leash tension as he slightly pulls ahead.
 Upon entry, the handler pets Hockey once more.
 Afterwards, the handler clips their leash and returns Hockey to kennel with ease.
 2/7/26: Hockey is at the front of his kennel with a soft body, and wide eyes while repeatedly licking his lips.
 The handler gives him a treat and leashes him, removing him out the room.
 On the street, Hockey walks ahead with mild leash tension.
 He stops to relieve himself a few times.
 Hockey also has no interest in passersby.
 He allows pets from the handler as he stands on his hind legs.
 While walking back to the shelter, Hockey increases leash tension as he slightly pulls ahead.
 Upon entry, the handler pets Hockey once more.
 Afterwards, the handler clips their leash and returns Hockey to kennel with ease.

 Date of intake:: 1/20/2026